Tuberculosis Research - Ayel L. R. Batac

 Community-Wide Screening as a Public Health Strategy

-One of the most promising interventions to disrupt TB transmission in high-burden regions is community-wide screening (CWS).
+One of the most promising interventions to disrupt TB transmission in high-burden regions is community-wide screening.
 This approach involves proactively offering screening to all members of a community—regardless of symptoms—to detect both latent TB infection (LTBI) and active TB disease.

-Previous implementations of CWS in Nunavut, Canada, have demonstrated both effectiveness and cost-efficiency when adapted to local realities.
+Previous implementations of community-wide screening in Nunavut, Canada, have demonstrated both effectiveness and cost-efficiency when adapted to local realities.
 When combined with targeted health promotion and community-driven planning, these initiatives support early detection, treatment uptake, and long-term disease control.

 Ongoing Research

-My current work focuses on the evaluation of a CWS clinic conducted in response to a TB outbreak in Nunavut.
+My current work focuses on the evaluation of a community-wide screening clinic conducted in response to a TB outbreak in Nunavut.
 This evaluation examines how the initiative:

-Applied lessons from previous CWS efforts to strengthen delivery.
+• Applied lessons from previous community-wide screening efforts to strengthen delivery

 This research contributes to operational knowledge on how community-based strategies can strengthen TB prevention and control in remote, high-incidence regions.